massalabs/station/README.md

 gci need to be installed locally `go install github.com/daixiang0/gci@latest`

-run gofumpt locally on your source code `gci --write .`
+run gci locally on your source code `gci --write .`

 ## How to...